 - Civilians working for American employers that provide welfare services outside of the U.S. in the interest of the armed forces.
 For example, the USO.

 Common Types of Contractors Associated With DBA Contracts

 Contractors and subcontractors may include, but are not limited to, the following occupations:

 - Social Workers

 - Education Workers

 - Food Service Workers

 Why It’s Critical To Hire a Defense Base Act Lawyer

 The process in filing a Defense Base Act claim is exceptionally complicated — especially for those who are not well-versed in DBA law.
 Not every workers’ compensation lawyer has experience with DBA claims, so it’s critical to hire an attorney that does.
 Having a Defense Base Act attorney to assist you with your claim can increase your chances of a favorable outcome.

-If you’ve been injured while performing a job under a U.S. government contract, we can help no matter where you live in the U.S. The Law Offices of George P. Escobedo & Associates, PLLC is a workers’ compensation law firm with extensive DBA experience and proudly represents eligible contract employees to receive the DBA benefits they deserve.
+If you’ve been injured while performing a job under a U.S. government contract, we can help no matter where you live in the U.S. The Law Office of George P. Escobedo & Associates, PLLC is a workers’ compensation law firm with extensive DBA experience and proudly represents eligible contract employees to receive the DBA benefits they deserve.
 Contact us today at (210) 807-3178 for more information on how we can assist you with your Defense Base Act insurance claim.